Here are the Five Buick Enclave Years to Avoid

 Some motorists may not be concerned with the long-term costs associated with high mileage, but those who intend to make their next purchase a permanent one can take necessary measures to guarantee that their Enclave stays chugging along.

-The typical lifespan of a properly maintained Buick Enclave is between 150,000 and 250,000 miles, and some models can even reach over 300,000 miles.
+A properly maintained Buick Enclave can last 150,000 to 250,000 miles.
+Some models can even reach over 300,000 miles.
 The lifespan of this high-end SUV can be extended through proper maintenance and services.